What is Open Enrollment?

 What would be my effective date of coverage?

-If you enroll any time between November 1, 2016 and December 15, 2016 and make your first premium payment by the due date specified by your plan, your new health coverage will begin January 1, 2017.
+If you enroll during open enrollment (November 1 through December 15) and make your first premium payment by the due date specified by your plan, your new health coverage will begin January 1.
+If you enroll during a special enrollment period, your coverage will generally begin on the first day of the next month, provided you enroll by the 15th of the month.

 I enrolled through an insurance broker last year, do I need to use that broker again this year?

 You’re not required to use a broker or even the same broker as you did last year.
-However, a broker does provide value in helping you navigate your options and provide guidance regarding questions you may have about health insurance coverage.
+In fact, you're not required to use a broker at all.
+However, a broker does provide value in helping you navigate your options and provide guidance regarding questions you may have about health insurance coverage and what providers accept it.

-I’m eligible for health benefits at work, but I want to see if I can get a better deal at the Marketplace.
-Can I do that?
+I’m eligible for health benefits at work.
+Can I get a better deal on the beWellnm?

-You can always shop for coverage on the Marketplace, assuming you meet other eligibility requirements, but if you have access to job-based coverage, you likely will not qualify for premium tax credits.
+You can always shop for coverage (assuming you meet other basic eligibility requirements), but if you have access to job-based coverage, you likely will not qualify for premium tax credits.
 You may only qualify for premium tax credits if the premium for your employer-sponsored coverage is more than 9.66% of your yearly household adjusted gross income, or if the plan does not meet minimum essential coverage standards.
+If you want to learn more about this, we recommend talking to an expert

 If I have not filed taxes in a prior year, how will the Marketplace determine my income?